 Do you know if your lead can afford your service or allocate a budget to utilize it?
 Information like annual revenue and departmental budget can help you understand and answer this question.

 Can this lead give the final yes to you?
 Are their other potential decision makers involved?
 Information like Job title, additional decision makers from the same account can help you here.

 Does this company and lead fit your ideal customer profile and how well?
 What prerequisites does your account need to enjoy the maximum benefits of your offering?
 This needn’t be technographics but could even be something like “at least two senior designers”.

 Information like technographics breakdown, size of sales/HR/Supply chain/Marketing team and other custom data points that could help establish the need.

 When can this lead convert?
 Information like upcoming events, competitor contract expiry in 3 months, new year budget allocation.
 Usually, such information is valuable for enterprise level solutions and may not necessarily be a right fit for you.

 Lead scoring can hence be considered an integral part of the sales process and lead management method.
 However, this whole article should definitely make you realize that there are so many applications to information and lead scoring is just one of them.
 Remember to always get your CRM information cleaned and enriched.
 Otherwise, we see a trickle down effect where your sales and marketing efforts won’t make as much sense.
 For more information on lead appending and scoring please contact us here.

-Marketing Executive at Cloudlead, a B2B data company aiming to make outbound predictable and smarter.
-Moaaz is a certified Content Marketeer by Hubspot, Graduate in Marketing and Management has a keen interest in analytics and data-driven marketing.
+Co-founder & Marketing Professional at Cloudlead, a B2B data company aiming to make outbound predictable and smarter.
+Moaaz is a certified Content Marketeer, Graduate in Marketing and Management, completed an enterprise sales course for SaaS at Stanford.
+He also has a keen interest in analytics and data-driven marketing.